Canon F-1: Viewfinders

 The Servo EE Finder added shutter priority automatic exposure to the F-1.
-A servo mechanism in the finder drove the aperture lever on the lens, stopping it down to the correct value.
+Like the Booster T, the Servo EE contains two CdS metering cells; its metering range is from EV +2.5 to +18.
+A servo mechanism in the finder drove the aperture lever on the lens via the "EE Coupler" arm, stopping the lens down to the correct value.
 This finder used the same coupling pin on the shutter speed dial as the Booster T Finder did, to sync the finder's shutter speed setting with the camera.
-It required a cord connected battery magazine (8AAs) or the Motor Drive MF and a special power cord.
+It required a cord connected battery magazine (8 AAs) or the Motor Drive MF and a special power cord.

 Motor drives

-The originally available Motor Drive was named the "Motor Drive Unit".
+The originally available Motor Drive was named the "Motor Drive Unit", which attached to the bottom of the camera with a long, cylindrical extension which housed the winding motor and gearbox.
 It was commonly referred to as the Motor Drive MD – because all of the accessories had MD in their suffix, but that was not the official designation.
-The Motor Drive Unit originally required a corded battery pack (10 AAs) making it unwieldy for field or sports action use.
-A later battery pack that direct connected to the unit became available.
-The unit also contained a built intervalometer for delays up to 1 frame per minute.
+The Motor Drive Unit originally required a corded Battery Case which either used the Battery Magazine 15V battery pack (which took 10 AA batteries) or the NiCd 500 FZ and plugged into the bottom of the cylindrical extension, making it unwieldy for field or sports action use.
+The same Battery Case could be used with the Battery Magazine 12V (8 AAs) for the Servo EE or Booster T Finders.
+An alternative battery pack ("Battery Case D") was released by 1973 which directly connected to a bracket around the tripod socket of the unit.
+The Motor Drive Unit also contained a built-in intervalometer for delays up to 1 frame per minute.
 The maximum speed was 3 frames per second.

-In 1972 Canon made a special Modification of the F-1 called the "High Speed Motor Drive Camera".
-It had a fixed pellicle (semi transparent) mirror, the motor drive motors were a permanent attachment (the camera's wind lever was removed – making it impossible to use without the motor drive).
-Maximum speed was 9 frame/sec – the fastest available at the time.
+In 1972 Canon made a special modification of the F-1 called the "High Speed Motor Drive Camera".
+The moving mirror was replaced by a fixed pellicle (semi transparent) mirror and the motor drive was permanently attached; the camera's wind lever was removed, making it impossible to use without the motor drive.
+It used a corded battery case which took 20 AA batteries The slowest shutter speed was limited to 1/60 sec.
+Maximum speed was 9 frames per second, the fastest available at the time.
 Its use at the 1972 Olympics in Japan produced fantastic sequential shots that were previously impossible to achieve.